Aqib-Abbas/Learning-Log/README.md

 Each part can be styled using CSS properties like margin, padding, border, and width/height.

 Understanding the box model is essential for controlling *spacing, **alignment, and **layout design* effectively.

+Day 10:
+19 - 07 - 2025 (Saturday)
+Topic: CSS Display Types

+The `display` property in CSS controls how an element is rendered on the page.

+→ block: Takes up the full width available (e.g., <div>, <p>).
+Starts on a new line.

+→ inline: Takes up only as much width as needed (e.g., <span>, <a>).
+Stays within the line.

+→ inline-block: Behaves like inline but allows setting width, height, padding, and margin.

+→ flex: Enables a flexible box layout.
+It allows easy alignment and distribution of items using `display: flex`.

+→ grid: Provides a two-dimensional layout system for arranging items in rows and columns using `display: grid`.

+Choosing the right display type helps control element behavior and structure the layout properly.